dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/arc.md

 # Arc

-The `Arc` interface defines the structure of a "arc" shape in 2-dimensional space.
+The `Arc` interface represents an arc in a 2D space.

 ```typescript
 interface Arc {